Coutin-null/FirstOpenGL/readme.md

-This is an OpenGL ES project for Android,an airhockey game.
+This is a OpenGL ES project for Android,an airhockey game.
 Developed by Reinmind.